DSP's Making a Difference: Molly Singletary

 As part of DSP Recognition Week, FADSP is pleased to recognize direct support professionals (DSPs) who are making a meaningful difference in the lives of the people they serve.
-Moses Aduny is one of those DSPs.
+Molly Singletary is one of those DSPs.

-Thank you Moses for your continued service to the individuals served at Quest, Inc.!
+Thank you, Molly, for your continued service to the individuals served at Woodhouse!